Emmaant/Wind-power-prediction/README.md

 python ml_framework/do_train_ml_model.py -c 'ml_framework/config_files'
 ```

-Only the best model is saved.
+Only the best models for each subdirectory is saved.
 Training is done on CPU.
 Training on GPU is not supported by the script.

 ### How to train MLP models
 To train MLP model a directory of subdirectories with config files is needed.
 Each config files specifies the features to use during training.
+Local features are specific for each turbine and all features ending in _000 - _016 are added.
+Global features are simply added as specified.
 One model is trained for predicting the power output for all turbines.

 To train models run: